Dylan-Ay/Dylan-ay/README.md

 I'm a Fullstack Developer
 ---------------------------

 My interest for computer science and the high-tech area has always been a passion for me.
 Since young after my high school diploma , I started to learn by myself the programmation online, it reinforced my idea to work in the IT area.<br> <br>Thanks to my personals skills and my self-taught experience, I got a first work as IT Technician.
 I worked as IT Technician for 3 years.
-During the pandemic, I went back to programming, that made me want to explore more the Web Development aspect instead of IT network technician one.
+<br>During the pandemic, I went back to programming, that made me want to explore more the Web Development aspect instead of IT network technician one.
-Since December 2022 I obtained a Higher National Diploma (Bac +2 equivalent), then I've been working 1 year and a half as a Fullstack Developer in a media company.
+<br><br>Since December 2022 I obtained a Higher National Diploma (Bac +2 equivalent), then I've been working 1 year and a half as a Fullstack Developer in a media company.
 Now I'm pursuing a Bachelor's degree in the same field.
-I made several personal projects during my self-taught experience that you can find on my GitHub.
+<br><br>I made several personal projects during my self-taught experience that you can find on my GitHub.

 * 🌍  I'm based in France
 * ✉️  You can contact me at [dylan.developpeur@gmail.com](mailto:dylan.developpeur@gmail.com)